As illustration only; a 16th century world map of Qazwini

 P113

-The Negroes and Abyssinians live in areas in front of which are the signs of the Zodiac located between the tropics of Aries and Cancer.
+The Negroes and Abyssinians live in areas in front of which are the signs of the Zodiac located between the tropics of Aries (9) and Cancer (4).
 But the sun, as it descends as in its ascending course, when it is in this space and it is in the middle of the sky, is exactly at their zenith.
 Their climate is hot and burning, heat and drought dominate.
 As a result, they contract a black color and their hair is frizzy (their body is dry and lean, and their temperament is warm.)
 The same is true of animals and plants.
 The dominant feature of their character is brutality and violence.

 (1)Scabies in the land of Zanj is found in: Jahiz's Kitab al-Hayawan 869, Ibn Khordadbeh 886, al Hamadhani 903, Ibn Rosteh 903, Ibn al-Fakih Tha'alibi 1038, Al-Raghib al-Isfahani 1109, Mohammad ebn Mahmud ebn Ahmad Tusi 1160, Ali ibn Zaid al Baihaqi 1170, Jakut al Hamawi 1220, Al-Qazwini Atar al Bilad 1283, Rukneddin Ahmed 1420 and many others.